New York ice rinks to close as city cuts trade ties with Trump | ExBulletin

 New York ice rinks to close as city cuts trade ties with Trump

-Two Central Park ice rinks are expected to close after Sunday because New York City cuts ties with the Trump organization that runs them.
+NEW YORK (AP) Two Central Park ice rinks are set to close after Sunday because New York City cuts ties with the Trump organization that manages them.

 The administration of Democratic Mayor Bill de Blasios announced last month that it would end commercial contracts with President Donald Trump after the Jan.6 uprising on Capitol Hill.